Ed’s AV Handbook

 The following sheds more light on the ‘interweaved elements.
 It also introduces many of their

 underlying building blocks and video allies.
-This includes Color Volume, Color Depth, Bit Depth, Deep Color, DCI P3, the Nit, Gamma, EOTF, frame rate, HEVC, and the CIE Color Chart.
+This includes Color Volume, Color Depth, Bit Depth, Deep Color, DCI P3, Nit, Gamma, EOTF, frame rate, HEVC, and the CIE Color Chart.

 The CIE Color Chart is the official chart of visible color.
-It is defined by the red, green, blue X, Y color mix points and their Z grayscale amplitude (brightness) points.
+It is defined by the red, green, blue X, and Y color mix points and their Z grayscale amplitude (brightness) points.
 D65 specifies the brightest Z-point goal.
 Envision the illustration as a three-dimensional cone.
 The CIE is an international organization.

 Color Space is simply the total referenced space within the Color Chart cone.